-

 The main goal of this division is to make sure that refactoring one concern (content, style, or interactivity) won't create bugs in the others.

-CSS classes are easily reusable for styling, which is great for consistency.
-Mix classes on an element to get things looking just right in a scalable fashion.
+es on an element to get things looking just right in a scalable fashion.

-Element ids are actually part of the content, in that they can appear in the URL.
+s are actually part of the content, in that they can appear in the URL.
 They will be linked to, and should convey a sense of the relevant part of the document.

-data- attributes are basically a wildcard API for your HTML, which makes them flexible in similar ways to Javascript.
+attributes are basically a wildcard API for your HTML, which makes them flexible in similar ways to Javascript.
 You can even add values, conveying rich information.

 Why we need rules